Abrasive Personality

 In such situations, it might be better to cut such people off.
 Understand that you have done your part but they are not willing to change for the better.
 You can make peace with the fact that you did your best to help them.

-2. Dealing with an abrasive person at work
+2. Dealing with abrasive personality at work

 As in personal relationships, it can be equally challenging to deal with people with abrasive personality at work.
 The following measures can help you establish a better interpersonal and professional dynamic with them: